michaellanuk/producer_consumer/README.md

 # Producer Consumer

-Solving the Producer-Consumer problem using POSIX threads and a queue.
+Solving the Producer-Consumer problem using POSIX threads and a shared circular queue.

 ## Usage

-Run with
+Compile with `make`

-"./main queue_size number_of_jobs number_of_producers number_of_consumers" e.g.
+Run with 5 command-line arguments including ./main: queue_size number_of_jobs number_of_producers number_of_consumers

-`./main 5 10 2 2`
+Example: `./main 5 10 2 2`